ferdenzel008/Pipetrends/README.md

-# Youtube Trends and Google Trends Extraction Using Python (Data Pipeline Project)
+# Pipetrends
-This project is created to extract most popular youtube videos using the Youtube Data API and extract google trends using the Selenium library.
+Pipetrends provides you with a tool that can extract most popular youtube videos using the Youtube Data API and extract google trends using the Selenium library.